 Proposals are not to exceed 2 pages (8.5x11 or A4), 1-inch margins, and size 11 font.
 Proposals longer than 2 pages will not be reviewed to ensure equity in the selection process.
 References are not required and will not count toward the page limit. *Save file as “YourLastName_ProjectProposal”

 Implementation science is an inherently transdisciplinary field, requiring the involvement and contribution of multiple perspectives, disciplines, and stakeholders, including policy and practice stakeholders.
-Please briefly describe your professional experience generally, your history working within CCIS and your experience in (or plans for) productive, effective transdisciplinary work in the field and/or with a specific action group and how this fit with the project you are proposing.
+Please briefly describe your professional experience generally, your history working within CCIS, and your experience in (or plans for) productive, effective transdisciplinary work in the field and/or with a specific action group and how this fits with the project you are proposing.
 (400 words maximum) *Save file as “YourLastName_Statement”

 Curriculum Vitae (CV)

 Current CV; NIH Biosketches CANNOT be submitted in lieu of a CV. *Save file as “YourLastName_CV”

 Budget and Tax Considerations

 Include the expected number of hours you will need to complete the project and an hourly rate based on level of experience for the project.
 Total budget for an individual project or collaborative project may not exceed $20,000.
 Budget must be appropriate for the scope of work proposed. *Save file as “YourLastName_Budget”

 Note: Awardees will be considered 1099 independent contractors.
 Visit the FAQ page to learn more about what it means to be a 1099/independent contractor.

 - Description of how the project supports the work of a specific action group and the priority action items identified by the action group.
 (50 points)